Top 10 Cable Machine Back Exercises

 For this exercise, you'll want a wide-grip bar attachment.

-Grab the bar outside of shoulder width and sit down with your legs underneath the pads.
-First, pull your shoulders down and back into a more secure position.
+1. Grab the bar outside of shoulder width and sit down with your legs underneath the pads.
+Pull your shoulders down and back into a more secure position.
 Keep your arms fully extended and lean back slightly.

 2. Cable Machine Low Row